NikitaVovk/CurrencyExchange/README.md

 # CurrencyExchange

 To run the program, you need to download the "out/artifacts/CurrencyExchange_jar" folder.<br />
-Then run the jar with just double clicking on it or using terminal:
+Then run the jar with just double clicking on it, or using terminal:
 ```
 java -jar CurrencyExchange.jar
 ```